olotintemitope/locator/readme.md

 # Locator
 ---
-This is a PHP project that provides a rich RESTFUL API for developers around the world to access a country(countries) information such as
+Locator package leveraged on Yahoo places API to help developers ease the stress of getting information about places around the world.
+It is a PHP project that provides a rich RESTFUL API for developers around the world. information such as
-* Counties,
+* Countries,
 * States in the country
+* Counties in states

 ## Dependencies
 ---